yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 has been changed to UTF-8 (as per {{!RFC6657}}).

-Although section 4.1.1. of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single LF as a line break.
+Although section 4.1.1. of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single CR or LF as a line break.
 However, some implementations MAY use other values.

 ## ABNF Grammar